Find all the latest marketing trends on the J&C Blog.

-Customer loyalty is a fickle beast, with only 28% of customers loyal to brands, according to research from Accenture.
-As a result, marketers are left anxiously fretting over customers’ actions or inactions, much like a teenager trying to decide whether their crush is going to ask them to the homecoming dance.
+Customer loyalty can be fickle, as only 28% of customers loyal to brands, according to research from Accenture.
+As a result, marketers are left anxiously fretting over customers’ actions or inactions.

 Today’s average customer has high expectations of businesses.
 People are no longer loyal to brands simply because they have a history with certain products or services.
 Customers remain loyal despite the many other brands clamoring for their attention because a company has created strategies that build long-term relationships, promptly respond to customers’ needs and desires and also generate multi-touchpoint engagement measures with content marketing.